PaulGilchrist/documents/articles/api/api-enum-support-for-dot-net-core.md

 address.Type = Address.AddressType.Residential;
 ```

-4. In the `Startup` class, `ConfigureServices()` function, `AddSwaggerGen()` section, add the following line to show the enum as a string in all Swagger documentation:
+4. If using a version of .Net Core older than version 3.1, then in the `Startup` class, `ConfigureServices()` function, `AddSwaggerGen()` section, add the following line to show the enum as a string in all Swagger documentation:

 ```cs
 options.DescribeAllEnumsAsStrings();